A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

-In our analysis, we observed that only a narrow subset of Horvitz's principles have been broadly adopted in mixed-initiative visual analytic systems.
-We believe as visualization researchers delegate more control to artificial agents (i.e., higher levels of automation), more of these principles will become relevant.
-With the adoption of mixed-initiative systems by domain experts, making bad suboptimal decisions could be costly and jeopardize user trust in the system.
-Hence, implementing safeguards that \textbf{\textit{minimize poor action/timing}} would be necessary.
-While operating at the higher levels of automation, particularly in safety-critical domains, enabling users to assert \textit{\textbf{direct invocation/termination}} over the artificial could further build trust in the system and prevent undesirable outcomes\footnote{This statement is human-centric.
+We observed that a narrow subset of Horvitz's principles have been adopted in mixed-initiative visual analytic systems.
+As we delegate more control to artificial agents (i.e., higher levels of automation), more of these principles will become relevant.
+With the adoption of mixed-initiative systems by domain experts, making bad or suboptimal decisions could be costly and jeopardize user trust in the system.
+Hence, implementing safeguards that \principle{\textbf{\textit{minimize poor action/timing}}} would be necessary.
+While operating at the higher levels of automation, particularly in safety-critical domains, enabling users to assert \principle{\textit{\textbf{direct invocation/termination}}} over the artificial could further build trust in the system and prevent undesirable outcomes\footnote{This statement is human-centric.
 Should an artificial agent also be able to terminate human operations if they are expected to lead to bad outcomes?}.
-Finally, with large language models being widely accessible, we expect to see more systems fostering \textbf{\textit{dialog for uncertainty resolution}} in the future, expanding the human-\acro{AI} interaction to go beyond low-level interactions with the visualization.
+Finally, with large language models being widely accessible, we expect to see more systems fostering \principle{\textbf{\textit{dialog for uncertainty resolution}}} in the future, expanding the human-\acro{AI} interaction to go beyond low-level interactions with the visualization.